 Admission ends 15 minutes before closing time.

-560 yen (Korakuen and Okayama Castle; not available during special exhibitions at the castle)
+560 yen (Korakuen and Okayama Castle)

 Various other combination tickets are also available